tedivm/jekyll-theme-portfolio/README.md

 This tells Jekyll to use the `portfolio` layout for the page, which lets the theme take care of the rest.

+If you do leave any content in the file it will show up above the portfolio listings.

 ### Add your Projects